NielDuysters/arti-chat/README.md

 ## Contribute

-What I currently require the most is feedback on my code.
-Small code-reviews or tips are appreciated!
+I'm interested in receiving feedback on the code and architecture.
+A small code-review or tips are appreciated!